 QuickBooks Online Editions

 Unlike traditional desktop software, with which you pay a fee and the software license lasts, say, three to four years, QuickBooks charges a flat monthly fee — otherwise known as pay-as-you-go.
 You can also purchase additional features such as employee payroll, tax filing and credit card acceptance.

 |QuickBooks Online Version||Monthly Fee|

-Don’t be fooled though, just because it’s an online application it’s feature set is not limited.
-QuickBooks Online is fully featured, and in someways rivals the desktop edition.
-The vast array of features can be somewhat overwhelming to a new user.
-If you already use Quicken for your personal finance, you shouldn’t have a problem using QuickBooks for your business.
+However, don’t be fooled.
+Just because QuickBooks is an online application, its feature set is not limited.
+The online edition is fully featured and in some ways rivals the desktop edition.
+The vast array of features can even be somewhat overwhelming to a new user.

-Although Intuit offers Quicken Home and Business, my advice is not to use it, as it’s far too limiting.
-If you are serious about your business, my recommendation is to start with QuickBooks Online Simple Start edition.
+Although Intuit offers Quicken Home, Business & Rental Property, my advice is not to use it, as it’s far too limiting.
+If you are serious about your business, my recommendation is to start with the QuickBooks Online Simple Start edition.

 If you have more advanced needs or as your business grows, move up to the other editions.
 Since the online version in the cloud, the migration is simple and painless and can occur at any time.
 Right now, QuickBooks Online is the gold standard in cloud-based accounting packages, and the one to beat.